 The restaurant focuses on local produce and foraged, fresh ingredients.
-It looks like Jono’s experience as a chef paid off, as he is now a semi-finalist!
+It looks like Jono’s experience as a chef paid off, as he made it to the final six!

 Alexander Henry Webb, 25, is head chef at Square 1 restaurant, in Dunmow, Essex.
 The contestant says he has been a chef since he was 14 years old.

 He started out working as a pot wash at the same restaurant that he currently works at, before going off to learn from different restaurants, and returning to showcase his skills.

 He has already announced that he will be working on Christmas Day, making festive dinners for customers!

 Alexander, who calls himself Chef Webb, also has a cockapoo called Truffle.

 He made history as the MasterChef: The Professionals 2020 winner!

 Sammy Hillen, from Newbury in Berkshire, is a 25-year-old sous chef.